Syria conflict: Foreign jihadists 'use Turkey safe houses'

 The route through Turkey used by al-Qaeda-linked foreign jihadists is now becoming increasingly organised.

-Opposition activists say jihadists are destroying the Syrian revolution.'Not true Muslims'
+Opposition activists say jihadists are destroying the Syrian revolution.

 The man in charge of the safe house near Reyhanli told the BBC's Richard Galpin that "more than 150 people stayed at the house" in the past 90 days.

 "Between 15 and 20 were British.
 It's all done through invitations from friends".